kmarsyd/training.artemis.rds/setup.md

 ---
+title: Setup
 layout: page
-title: Setup
-root: .
+root: "."
-training_site: {{ site.sih_pages }}/training.introhpc/
+training_site: "{{ site.sih_pages }}/training.artemis.interhpc/"
 ---

 ## Get a shell terminal emulator

 To connect to Artemis HPC, and follow this lesson, you will need a **'terminal emulator'** program installed on your computer.
 Often just called a 'terminal', or 'shell terminal', 'shell client', terminal emulators give you a window with a _command line interface_ through which you can send commands to be executed by your computer.

 More precisely, these commands are executed by your _shell_, which is a program designed to do just that: execute commands!
 The most commonly used shell is 'Bash', and we'll generally refer to the shell as a 'Bash shell', and to scripts as 'Bash scripts'.
-There are other shells, and each has its own set of extra commands or syntaxes it can accept -- its own _scripting languauge_.
+There are other shells, and each has its own set of extra commands or syntaxes it can accept -- its own _scripting language_.

 <figure>
   <img src="{{ page.root }}/fig/s_old_term.jpeg" height="250"/>